nuvibit/nuvibit.com/content/english/blog/cis-aws-3x.md

   }
 }
 ```
-As you see, the event payload itself contains all the information valuable for further security processing.
+As you see, the event payload itself contains all the information valuable for further security processing.<br/><br/>

 ## Conclusion
 We recommend to ***use Amazon EventBridge Rules for monitoring of CIS AWS 3.x*** add to even add more context like account-tags of the originating account to the event information.